Extensible Provisioning Protocol: Extensions

 The protocol offers the ability to send an extension object on almost every possible command to enable registries to add new functionality without changing the base commands.

 There are a few standardized extensions that are used by a lot of registries.
-These include extensions for DNSSEC, IDN, premium domain names, domain restoration (RGP) and extensions to handle the launch of new TLDs among other things.
+These include extensions for DNSSEC, IDN, premium domain names, domain restoration (RGP) and extensions to handle the launch of new TLDs and Registry Maintenances among other things.

-Some registries also developed extensions that are specific for their TLDs.
-A common use case for non-standardized extensions is the collection of extra data that is needed to create a domain, for example a VAT identification number.
+Some registries also developed extensions that are specific to their TLDs.
+A common use case for non-standardized extensions is collecting extra data needed to create a domain, for example, a VAT identification number.

-Result Codes
+Result codes

 All responses from the server have to follow a specified format.
-Each response code is corresponding to a human readable message.
+Each response code corresponds to a human-readable message.
 Codes in the format 1xxx are successful operations, while codes in the format 2xxx are errors.
-The errors are again divided into protocol syntax errors in the format 20xx, implementation specific rules as 21xx, security as 22xx, data management as 23xx, server system as 24xx and connection management as 25xx.
-Most results can include additional data in the resData object, for example which required parameter is specifically missing.
+The errors are again divided into protocol syntax errors in the format 20xx, implementation-specific rules as 21xx, security as 22xx, data management as 23xx, server system as 24xx, and connection management as 25xx.
+Most results can include additional data in the resData object, for example, which required parameter is missing.

 The response code 1001 enables offline processing, an example for this can be that a domain name registry wants to validate a registrant before the domain is registered.
-In this case the domain is blocked for other clients until the process is complete and the client will be notified via a poll message that can be fetched by the client via the poll command.
-The codes 1300 and 1301 are for the poll command specifically and signal whether there is a message or not.
+In this case, the domain is blocked for other clients until the process is complete, and the client will be notified via a poll message that the client can fetch via the poll command.
+The codes 1300 and 1301 are specifically for the poll command and signal whether there is a message.

 The complete list of standardized result codes and result messages is:

 EPP object status codes

-There are 2 types of status codes: server and client.
-The difference is that all server status codes can only be set and removed by the registry, while the client status codes can also be set and removed by the registrar, unless a server status code prohibits it.
+There are two types of status codes: server and client.
+The difference is that all server status codes can only be set and removed by the registry, while the client status codes can also be set and removed by the registrar unless a server status code prohibits it.

-The server status codes are commonly used to handle domain abuse cases, mark the domain lifecycle stage or offer extra security against unauthorized tampering, a service often referred to as Registry-Lock.
+The server status codes are commonly used to handle domain abuse cases, mark the domain lifecycle stage, or offer extra security against unauthorized tampering, a service often referred to as Registry-Lock.

-The client status codes are commonly used to also handle abuse cases, non-payment, invalid contact data or for a Registrar-Lock feature.
+The client status codes are commonly used also to handle abuse cases, non-payment, invalid contact data, or for a Registrar-Lock feature.

 The currently standardized server status codes are:

 The currently standardized client status codes are: